 Visualisation is also called guided imagery and uses the power of your imagination to help you relax or relieve symptoms.

-- controlling some of the symptoms caused by cancer or cancer treatments
+- It can help control some of the symptoms caused by cancer or cancer treatments.

 What visualisation involves

 A trained therapist can help you learn how to practice visualisation.

 You create images in your mind that can help you to relax, feel less anxious, sleep better, and reduce pain.
 You use all of your senses – sight, touch, hearing, smell, and taste.
 For example, you may want to think of a place or activity that made you happy in the past.

 While you are learning the technique, your therapist talks you through the sort of images that it may be helpful to picture.
 They may ask you to imagine a peaceful place where you’d like to be.
 Or they might teach you to imagine yourself feeling well and strong.